 Illustrators use storyboards for books as a visual planning tool to help them create imagery that aligns with the narrative.
 Here’s how illustrators typically use storyboards for books:

-- Understanding the Story: Before creating any illustrations, illustrators thoroughly read and understand the story.
-They pay close attention to the plot, characters, setting, mood, and any other relevant details that will influence their illustrations.
+- Understanding the Story: Illustrators thoroughly read and understand the story before creating any illustrations.
+They pay close attention to the plot, characters, setting, mood, and other relevant details that influence their illustrations.

-- Dividing the Story: The illustrator breaks down the story into its key moments or scenes.
-This division helps in organizing the illustrations and ensures that important events are depicted effectively.
+- Dividing the Story: The illustrator breaks the story into key moments or scenes.
+This division helps organize the illustrations and ensures that important events are depicted effectively.

 - Thumbnail Sketches: Illustrators often start by creating small thumbnail sketches for each scene.
 These are quick, rough, and simplified drawings that capture the basic composition and elements of the scene.
 Thumbnails allow the illustrator to experiment with different ideas and compositions without investing too much time.